 What Is Hydromorphone?

 Hydromorphone is the generic version of brand name prescription Opioids, Dilaudid® and Exalgo®.
 It is derived from Morphine found in the Opium poppy plant.
 However, the byproduct is more than twice as potent; 30 mg of Morphine taken in pill form is equivalent to approximately 7.5 mg of Hydromorphone.
-The medication belongs to a category of Opiate analgesics that can relieve pain yet have potentially deadly side effects in the central nervous system (such as reduced breathing and heart rates).
+The medication belongs to a category of Opiate analgesics that can relieve pain yet have potentially deadly side effects in the central nervous system (such as reduced breathing and heart rates), especially when taken in larger doses.
 For this reason, prescription Opioids are involved in 46 overdose deaths every day in the U.S.

 Categorized as a Schedule II substance with high dependence and abuse potential, physicians today are more careful about writing Hydromorphone prescriptions.
 The U.S. Opioid prescribing rate has fallen from 2012 to 2017, hitting its lowest point in more than a decade at 58.7 prescriptions per 100 people.
-As such, the illicit supply of the medication is usually secured by doctor-shopping (visiting multiple doctors for prescriptions), forged prescriptions, armed robberies, and theft of pharmacies and nursing homes.
+As such, the illicit supply of the medication is usually secured by doctor-shopping (visiting multiple doctors for prescriptions), forged prescriptions, armed robberies, heft of pharmacies and nursing homes, smuggling from other countries, and online via the dark web.
 In 2013, the Drug Enforcement Administration reported the street price of 4 mg of Dilaudid can cost as much as $100 per pill in some areas of the country.

 Common Street Names for Hydromorphone include: